galpt/copilot-agent-modes/README.md

 - **No Session State Files:** Both models use conversation summaries instead of persistent `.session_state` files
 - **Tool-First Development:** Prefer VS Code tools over manual steps for all operations

-**When to use v3.1:** Use v3.1 when working with modern GPT or Claude models and you want cutting-edge, model-specific optimizations combined with stricter research and verification practices. v3.1 is recommended for all new projects.
+**When to use v3.0:** Use v3.0 when working with modern GPT or Claude models and you want cutting-edge, model-specific optimizations combined with stricter research and verification practices. v3.0 is recommended for all new projects.

-> [!NOTE]
-> v3.0 files are named differently (`gpt-finetuned.md` and `sonnet-finetuned.md`) to emphasize they are optimized for specific model families rather than individual model versions.
-> v3.1 continues this naming convention and includes refinements for stricter research and verification.

 ### chatmode-v3.1